 The credit evaluation process:

 Credits are officially evaluated after you finish your exchange.
 You are responsible for contacting IPE and CSE to start the process.
 For CSE, this can begin as soon as you have finished classes.
 For IPE, you will start their process once your official transcripts from abroad are sent.

-To start CSE’s process, email Raven.
+To start CSE’s process, email Jen.
 You will fill out a simple spreadsheet with basic course info, and email any course documentation.
-Raven will send your course info to faculty for evaluation.
+Jen will send your course info to faculty for evaluation.
 This may take a week or two.

 To start IPE’s process, your final transcripts must be sent from your exchange school.
 IPE will convert your grades and credits, and give you an Exchange Credit Evaluation form.
 Bring this to CSE, we’ll fill it out, and you will return it to IPE.
 IPE puts the credit on your transcript.

 If you take non-CSE classes abroad, you must contact the appropriate UW department for their evaluation (Math, German, etc), and that department will also need to fill our IPE’s form.

 What CSE credit you will get: